oslabs-beta/Catalyst/README.md

 ## Contributing

 This project is still very early in development, so please let us know of any issues you find inside the app.
-If you'd like like like to fork and send a PR for the project here are a few things you can work on:
+If you'd like to fork and send a PR for the project here are a few things you can work on:

 -   Adding new enzyme tests to the file generation
 -   Creating the capability to test with React Testing Library